emil10001/Witness/README.md

         }
     }

-Android, if you need code run on the main thread, in an Activity or Service:
+Android, it is a good idea to use a handler, to force the event handling to run on the thread you expect.
+E.g., if you need code run on the main thread, in an Activity or Service:

     public class MyActivity extends Activity implements Reporter {
         private Handler handler = new Handler();